Tell Southwest to prioritize accessibility for ALL bodies!

 Why should we be concerned about the end of Southwest’s open seating policy?

-In an email to customers on July 25, Silke Koehnecke, Managing Director Specialty Sales Southwest says, “Our data shows that more than 80 percent of our current Customers prefer a seat assignment, and 86 percent of non-Customers also prefer a seat assignment.
+In an email to customers on July 25, 2024 Silke Koehnecke, Managing Director Specialty Sales Southwest says, “Our data shows that more than 80 percent of our current Customers prefer a seat assignment, and 86 percent of non-Customers also prefer a seat assignment.
 Additionally, many Customers who elected to stop flying Southwest and fly another airline cite open seating as the reason.”
-Our concern is that many Customers of Size and disabled flyers may be part of the 20% who didn’t want this change, and our communities’ reasons go beyond personal preference.
+Our concern is that Customers of Size and disabled flyers may be part of the 20% who didn’t want this change, and our communities’ reasons go beyond personal preference.
 While the decision to change procedures is a done deal, we want to ensure that Southwest hears our needs as they “work through these changes.”

 How does the Southwest Customer of Size Policy work now?

-Southwest currently provides two methods for Customers of Size to arrange a second seat at no (permanent) additional cost: 1) Purchase a second seat in advance online or by phone, and then request a refund at the end of the flight OR 2) arrive at the airport and request a Customer of Size seat.
-Southwest suggests purchasing in advance because this takes the seat out of inventory, allowing them to plan for how many seats are takenon a flight.
-Customers of Size who have not bought a seat in advance for any reason can still request one at the airport.
-If the flight is sold out or oversold, customer service agents are authorized to offer incentives to any customer(s) on the plane who will give up their seat in order to accommodate another customer’s needs.
-Customers of Size may choose to pre-board the plane to ensure that they can locate two seats together in an area of the plane that is accessible to them.
+Until the spring of 2025, Southwest provided two methods for Customers of Size to arrange a second seat at no (permanent) additional cost: 1) Purchase a second seat in advance online or by phone, and then request a refund at the end of the flight OR 2) arrive at the airport and request a Customer of Size seat.
+Customers of Size who had not bought a seat in advance for any reason could still request one at the airport.
+If the flight was sold out or oversold, customer service agents were authorized to offer incentives to any customer(s) on the plane to take another flight in order to accommodate a Customer of Size.

 Is Southwest changing their Customer of Size Policy?